thruthesky/fireflutter/README.md

 - When A likes(again or remove likes),
   - A's uid is deleted from B's `likes` field.

-Note that, the user document fields are synced and
+Note that, the user document fields are synced and it's slow, fireflutter saves the likes into the `/users` in rtdb for the speed up.

 - On the public profile screen of B, the number of likes will be displayed.

+TODO; @thruthesky
+Improvement needed here.
+Since the maximum size of a firestore document is limited in 1M bytes, saving `likes` in the user document is not a good idea.
+Save it under seprated collection.
+It will not only solve the document size limit problem but also, it will work fast.